Fri 22 Nov – Sun 24 Nov 2019

 8–14 years old

-This therapy based camp will focus on fun and fitness!
+This camp will focus on fun and fitness!
 The emphasis will be on being active and playing with others, through exercise and sensory activities.
 Children with intellectual and sensory disabilities would benefit most from this program.
+Therapy is not provided at this camp.

 8–14 years old